-As a candidate of a research higher degree program you are required to submit a dissertation for examination.
-You and your supervisors should familiarise yourselves with the Guidelines for the Preparation of Research Dissertations (DOC 199KB).
-These guidelines provide information on preparation of a dissertation for examination prior to submission.
+As a candidate of a research higher degree program you are required to submit a thesis for examination.
+You and your supervisors should familiarise yourselves with the Guidelines for the Preparation of Research Thesis (DOC 199KB).
+These guidelines provide information on preparation of a thesis for examination prior to submission.

-When preparing a dissertation for examination, supervisors will provide editorial advice to you.
+When preparing a thesis for examination, supervisors will provide editorial advice to you.
 You may also use external editors for proof-reading and editing, but you should

 On average, the examination process takes between 4-6 months, but examination times may be extended due to reasons which are outside the control of the University.
 There is no requirement for international students to remain on-campus during the examination or revision period.